Teaching in Schools

 Secondary school teachers

-Secondary school teachers of national curriculum subjects, i.e. English, mathematics, science, technology, geography, music, art, modern languages and religious education, are in greatest demand in both state-maintained and independent secondary schools.
+Secondary school teachers of national curriculum subjects are in great demand in both state-maintained and independent secondary schools.
 There are many opportunities to progress into positions of responsibility, e.g. head of department or head of year, for which you would receive an increase in salary.

 Primary school teachers